ucsc/events-scraper/README.md

     python3 scraper.py -s 3200 -e 3350

-### Generating a groups csv export

-This is an experimental functionality, which takes the groups fields from the events and generates a csv import of groups for localist.
-It is currently not reccomended to use this, as the ucsc event categories are standardize, so the resulting groups csv will not contain consistent groups.

-    python3 scraper.py -g

 ## The Locations Converter
 This script located in the location_converter folder converts locations from json format to csv for localist input, while also converting longitutde and latitudes to approximate addresses using google's reverse geocoding api.